FREQUENTLY ASKED QUESTIONS – THE PURPOSE PRIZE®

 Q: Can the candidate be working on issues outside the U.S.?

 A: Yes.
-You must select the "international" geographic scope on the application form indicating that the candidate’s work primarily benefits people living outside the U.S.
+If so, you must select the "international" geographic scope on the application form indicating that the candidate’s work primarily benefits people living outside the U.S. borders.

-Q: Are there types of innovation that cannot be considered for The Prize?
+Q: Are there types of innovation that cannot be considered for The Purpose Prize?

-A: In general, creative endeavors that do not include work to spread their impact throughout society will not be considered.
+A: In general, creative endeavors that do not include social-impact work will not be considered.
 We also are unable to evaluate the merit of certain types of innovations.
 Here are some examples of what we mean:

-- Our review team is unable to evaluate scientific or technological inventions on their own merits, although we recognize that these can be important social innovations.
-Therefore, an inventor would need to describe how he or she has spread the use of an invention, resulting in a measurable social impact in a particular field or for a particular population.
+- Our review team is unable to evaluate scientific or technological inventions, although we recognize that these can be important social innovations.
+Therefore, an inventor would need to describe how he or she has spread the use of an independently recognized invention, resulting in a measurable social impact in a particular field or for a particular population.